-Ladies and gentlemen, today we shall talk about translation.
+As impossible as it may sound, today, ladies and gentlemen, we shall talk about translation.

 What do you mean, translation?
 We thought this blog was all about Quality Assurance, and, well, you’ve got management and coaching in, as well, alright, but what has translation to do with it?

 Naturally.
 Still, today we shall be talking about translation.
-Trust me, you will like this translation.
+I have a feeling you may like this translation.

-What is the meaning of the concept we imply in the word “translation”?
+What is the concept we imply by the word “translation”?

 Translation is a communication concept.
 It relates the meaning which the one transmitting the message wanted to convey to its receiver, eliminating the obstacles in communication on the way.
-These obstacles could be, for example, the message being transmitted in a language the receiver does not speak.
-But not just that, it could be any type of communication noise: culture, speaking ability, ethnicity, wrong use of words… translation eliminates this noise and brings the message over to the receiver in a comprehensible manner.
+These obstacles could be, for example, the message being transmitted in a language unfamiliar to the receiver.
+But that is not the only obstacle translation eliminates, it could be any type of communication noise: culture, speaking ability, ethnicity, wrong use of words… translation eliminates this noise and brings the message over to the receiver in a comprehensible manner.

 Ah.
 OK.
 So what about it?

-Well, the concept we are about to translate is “impossible”.
+Well, the concept we are about to translate is:

-You know these situations where you sit with your working team, suggesting solutions to a challenge discovered in a process, and you get: “this is impossible to do”.
+You know these situations where you sit with your working team, solutions are suggested to a challenge discovered in a process, and the answer given is: “This is impossible to do”.

-I remember well how on my first job we had help a meeting with my manager and the Engineering department manager, and his lab manager.
-And that same lab manager was really a good professional man, but his verbal ability, that is his ability to express himself clearly and be understood, especially in Hebrew (he was Russian immigrant) was, how shall I put it, not his strongest side.
-And there he is, talking, explaining whatever it was he was saying, and phrase after phrase coming out wrong.
-And my manager slowly losing his patience, finally cries to the Engineering manager: “Can’t you hear what he’s saying?”
-And the Engineering manager, sitting as calm unruffled as ever, answered: “It isn’t what he says that matters, but what he means”.
+I shall never forget one meeting on my first job as Quality Engineer.
+There were with me my manager, the Engineering department manager, and the Engineering lab manager.
+The lab manager was really a good professional man, but his verbal ability, that is his ability to express himself clearly and be understood, especially in Hebrew (he repatriated from Russia) was, how shall I put it, not his strongest side.
+And there he was, talking, explaining whatever it was he was saying, and phrase after phrase coming out wrong.
+And my manager, slowly losing his patience, finally cries out to the Engineering manager: “Can’t you hear what he’s saying?”
+And the Engineering manager, as calm and unruffled as ever, answered: “It isn’t what he says that matters, it’s what he means”.

 And so it is, that is precisely what translation is all about: to convey to the receiver that which the transmitter means, and not necessarily what he said.

-So what do those who say “this is impossible to do” mean?
+So what does it mean when they say “this is impossible to do”?

 I shall tell you.